sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Version Feature and Changes in v7.5 build 0006
+* Replaced Source 3 with new one.
+* All sources Refreshed.
+* Disk storage indicator added.
+* Bug Fixed.

 ## New Version Feature and Changes in v7.4 build 0012
 * Bug Fixed for all sources.